NLnetLabs/roto/docs/source/reference/language_reference.rst

 -----

 Pattern matching in Roto is supported via ``match`` expressions.
-These take a value and a set of patterns to check against with an expression associated with each of the patterns.
+These take a value and a set of patterns to check against, with an expression associated with each of the patterns.

 The pattern is separated from the associated expression with ``->``.
-The arms should be separated with commas, unless the expression is a block, that is, when it is wrapped in ``{}``.
+The arms should be separated with commas, unless the expression is a block, i.e., when it is wrapped in ``{}``.

-The current implementation of this feature is very limited: you can only match against ``enum`` types and only match against the variant, not the contents of the variant.
+The current implementation of this feature is very limited: you can only match against ``enum`` types and only match against the variant, not against the contents of the variant.
 Since you can't create your own ``enum`` types, matching is limited to ``Option`` and ``Verdict``.
 See `issue 124
 <https://github.com/NLnetLabs/roto/issues/124>`_ for the status on these